 Processing Status indicates the status of the study statistics and the points and tracks displayed in the Tracking Data Map.
 When there are changes to the data in a study, Movebank will recalculate all related statistics and will create and cache new images for displaying data on the map.
 The status will be Map & study statistics processing anytime recalculations are taking place, and will otherwise say Up-to-date.
 The Map & study statistics processing message should appear within a minute of making changes to the study and return to Up-to-date within another minute or two.
 Note: This feature is part of ongoing updates to improve performance for very large studies (those with millions of data points or hundreds of animals).
 If your study statistics or the data displayed on the map are not updating properly after changes are made in the study, please contact firstname.lastname@example.org.
 If you are unsure, the Event Editor and data downloads will always reflect the current status of your study.

-The Studies menu, located above the Study Details, provides additional options for working with the study data, depending on the user's Permissions for the study.
+The Studies menu, located above the Study Details, provides additional options for viewing and working with the study.
+Certain options may be restricted depending on the what access the user has been granted by the data owner in the study's Permissions.

 - Show in map: View animal locations on the Tracking Data Map.